Our Services

 To use creatine safely:

 If you experience serious symptoms—severe abdominal pain, persistent nausea, significant swelling—stop taking creatine and talk to a doctor immediately.
-If you notice dark yellow or concentrated urine while taking creatine, use this free symptom checker to help determine whether you need medical attention or simply need to increase your water intake.
+Proper hydration is essential when supplementing with creatine, so if you notice dark yellow urine, check your symptoms with a free AI-powered tool to determine whether you're simply dehydrated or if you need to consult a healthcare provider.

 Always speak to a healthcare professional before starting or stopping any supplement, especially if you have underlying health conditions or take medications.